 - Custom Value List: This option allows you to write Custom members.

-In order to edit the existing sets, Please click on the Drop down arrow in the upper right corner of the Set name and select the Edit Set… option from the context menu as shown below
+To edit the existing Tableau Set, click on the Dropdown arrow in the upper right corner of the name and select the Edit Set… option from the context menu as shown below.

-Once you select the Edit Set… option, a new window will be opened to edit the existing set.
+Once you choose the option, a new window will be opened to edit the existing set.

-Click OK to finish editing the existing Set.
-Please Drag the newly created set (Example Set) from Sets region to Row Shelf and place it before the State filed as shown below.
+Click OK to finish editing the existing Tableau Set.
+Please Drag the newly created one from the Sets region to the Row Shelf and place it before the State filed as shown below.

 Select From List

-In this example, we will create one more set to select the random 6 States from the available state members.
-To do this, Please navigate to the General tab and select the Select from List radio button and select required state members from the available list.
+In this Tableau example, we will create one more set to choose the random 6 States from the available state members.
+To do this, please navigate to the General tab, select the Select from List radio button, and select required state members from the available list.

-Please Drag the newly created set (Random 6 States) from Sets region to Row Shelf and place it before the State filed as shown below.
+Please Drag the newly created Random 6 States from the Sets region to Row Shelf and place it before the State field.

-From the above listing, you can observe that California, Delaware, District of Columbia, Georgia, Idaho and Indiana are listed in IN section because these are the states we selected when we created our Set.
+From the above listing, you can observe that California, Delaware, the District of Columbia, Georgia, Idaho, and Indiana are listed in IN section because these are the states we selected when we created our Set.

-In this example, we will create one more set to find the States generating Positive Profits.
-To do this, Please navigate to Condition tab and select the By Field radio button and select SUM of Profit greater than or equal to 0 as shown below.
+In this Tableau condition tab example, we will create one more set to find the States generating Positive Profits.
+To do this, navigate to the Condition tab, select the By Field radio button, and select SUM of Profit greater than or equal to 0.

-Click OK to finish creating new Set.
-Let us replace the Random 6 States set with our newly created set, called States with Positive Profits and see the result.
+Click OK to finish creating a new Set.
+Let us replace the Random 6 States with our newly created set, called States with Positive Profits, and see the result.

-From the above listing, you can see all the states with positive profits are placed in IN filed and Negative profits are placed in Out Filed
+From the above listing, you can see all the states with positive profits in IN field and Negative profits in Out Field.

-In this example, we will create one more set to find the Top 10 States generating highest Profits.
-To do this, Please navigate to Top tab and select the By Field radio button and add constant 10 value as shown below.
+In this Tableau example, we will create one more set to find the Top 10 States generating the highest Profits.
+To do this, Please navigate to the Top tab, select the By Field radio button, and add constant value 10, as shown below.
 To make this dynamic, replace the value 10 with the Parameter name.

-Click OK to finish creating new Set.
-Let us replace the States with Positive Profits set with our newly created set, called Top 10 States by profits and see the result.
+Click OK to finish creating a new Set.
+Let us replace the States with Positive Profits with our newly created set, called Top 10 States by profits, and see the result.